axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/axelar-query-api.md

 #### getTransferFee

-Given a source chain, destination chain, and amount of an asset, retrieves the base fee that the network would assess for that transaction
+Given a source chain, destination chain and amount of an asset, this query retrieves the base fee that the network would assess for that transaction.

 ```ts
 /**